Indiana Hoosiers men's basketball: Archie Miller era (2017–2021)

-On March 27, 2017, Archie Miller was named the 29th head coach in the history of the men's basketball program.
+On March 27, 2017, Dayton head coach Archie Miller was named the 29th head coach in the history of the men's basketball program.
 Miller's first season was a major remodeling job, starting with laying the foundation of a pack-line defense and valuing possessions.
 Early in the season, Miller stated practices were 75% defense, 25% offense.
 That scheme showed early and often, as the Hoosiers struggled mightily throughout the season to find any flow or rhythm on offense, despite the defense making leaps and bounds in the overall rankings of Division 1 basketball.
-With a surprising early second round loss in the 2018 Big Ten tournament to Rutgers, 67–76, and losing enough games to keep them out of both the NCAA tournament and NIT, including games in which they were favored, such as Indiana State and Fort Wayne, IU's first season under their new coach came to a disappointing close.
+With a surprising early second round loss in the 2018 Big Ten tournament to Rutgers, 76–67, and losing enough games to keep them out of both the NCAA tournament and NIT, including games in which they were favored, such as Indiana State and Fort Wayne, IU's first season under their new coach came to a disappointing close.
 They finished with an overall record of 16–15 and 9–9 in the Big Ten.